lang-ai/react-pdfs/README.md

 $ node example/invoice.js
 ```

-The result html will be saved in the `/build/` directory.
+The result PDF will be saved in the `/build/` directory.
 Here is how it looks like:

 ![PDF Preview](https://s3-eu-west-1.amazonaws.com/langai-public/github/invoice.png)